 While the kids became pirates and played under the stairs, we baked and mixed and talked food.
 The loaf we created was gone after a delectable lunch of grilled cheese, and I remained impressed at how easy it was.

 The original book has a 100% whole wheat sandwich bread recipe, which is what we made, and the authors’ new book, Healthy Bread in Five Minutes a Day, has 100 new whole grain and gluten-free versions.
-(Funny thing – I just won that book last week from the Foodie blogroll, so I’ll get to experiment with new recipes in a few weeks!)
+(Funny thing – I just won that book last week from the Foodie blogroll (link no longer available), so I’ll get to experiment with new recipes in a few weeks!)

 The new recipe includes 1/4 cup vital wheat gluten and part white flour, which will improve the rise considerably.
 I know some people are wary of using extra gluten regularly because of the risk of developing celiac disease, a gluten allergy, so I decided to play with the original recipe in my kitchen.
 The bread is NOT at all “healthy whole-grain-y” tasting or heavy at all, but it does turn out a bit dense and tough to get the middle all the way baked.